praeducer/my-local-ai-env/README.md

 n8n: A workflow automation framework that allows you to build AI workflows using a drag-and-drop interface.
 It requires no coding knowledge, making it ideal for non-technical individuals. https://n8n.io/integrations/

 ### Machine Learning Models
+Mistral AI and NVIDIA Unveil Mistral NeMo 12B, a Cutting-Edge Enterprise AI Model: Designed to fit on the memory of a single NVIDIA L40S, NVIDIA GeForce RTX 4090 or NVIDIA RTX 4500 GPU, the Mistral NeMo NIM offers high efficiency, low compute cost, and enhanced security and privacy. https://blogs.nvidia.com/blog/mistral-nvidia-ai-model/

 https://huggingface.co/docs/transformers/installation

 PyTorch installation instructions.